-Water issues arise because of a variety of causes, including precipitation, weather-related events, underground sources, and improperly installed pipes during construction.
-If uncontrolled water sources are not dealt with quickly, it can lead to water damage spreading or worse – property loss.
+Water issues can arise due to a number of different causes, including precipitation, weather-related events, underground sources, and improperly installed pipes during construction.
+If uncontrolled water sources are not dealt with quickly, it can lead to water damage spreading, or worse, property loss.

 Most common cause of property water damage